MicrosoftDocs/memdocs/windows-365/enterprise/resize-cloud-pc.md

 # Resize a Cloud PC (preview)

 The **Resize** remote action lets you upgrade a Windows 365 Enterprise Cloud PC’s RAM, CPU, and storage size to meet the user’s needs.
-Resizing is important for users that need:
+Resizing is important for users that need to:

 - Upgrade a Windows 365 Enterprise Cloud PC’s RAM, CPU, and storage size to meet the user’s needs.
 - Downgrade the RAM and CPU of a Cloud PC.

-Resizing gives admins the flexibility to upgrade/downgrade without having to provision Cloud PCs from scratch.
-Resizing also allows admins the flexibility to:
+Resizing gives admins the flexibility to upgrade/downgrade the following specifications without having to provision Cloud PCs from scratch:
 - Increase the RAM and vCPU cores when a user requires CPU intensive applications.
 - Increase the disk space for file storing.
-- Decrease the RAM and vCPU cores when a user does not require to run CPU intensive applications.
+- Decrease the RAM and vCPU cores when a user doesn't need to run CPU intensive applications.

-- Resizing does not allow downsizing of disk space
+Resizing doesn't you let downsize disk space.

 ## Requirements